-Figure 2.4.6: Timelines for Finance, Procurement, and Business Intelligence implementation.
+Figure 2.4.6: Timelines for Finance, Procurement, and Business Intelligence implementation (to be further defined in the implementation plan after software is selected).

 The timeline for implementation of Budget and HR/Payroll is summarized in Figure 2.4.7 below.
-For this version of the Program Blueprint, general and high-level planning is depicted for Budget and HR/Payroll functionality.
 (Note: The gap between the end of Finance deployment and start of Budget and HR/Payroll implementation is depicted in Figure 2.4.2: Procurements needed to acquire Budget and HR/Payroll functionality.)